MXTPLUGINS/mxt/README.md

 MXT is a plugin that provide lot of features and updates!, Gamemodes, heal, night, day and more!

 ## What's new?
-1. Fixed a bug on /spawn command
+1. Added bStats
-2. Added /vanish command
+2. Fixed /gmsp command
-3. Added /invsee command
+3. Added new version support
+4. Fixed unsupported api version error

 ### Currently supporting Minecraft java 1.8+
 Not all versions are tested yet!